South Sudan

 to assist 3.9 million people FAO requires USD 60 million for 2025

-FAO is providing livestock vaccination and treatment, solar irrigation pumps and post-harvest equipment, trainings, agricultural support and fisheries assistance to restore people’s food security, nutrition and resilience.
+FAO is providing critical agricultural emergency support to save lives and restore people’s food security, nutrition and resilience.
 Yet, without urgent funding to support a sustained multisectoral response, people will be at greater risk of famine and destitution.

 Highlights